pneff93/csfle/azure_connect/README.md

 kubectl run -it --rm --image=mysql:5.6 --restart=Never mysql-client -- mysql -h mysql -ppassword
 ```

-Inside the shell you will create a database, table and entries:
+Inside the shell you will create a database, a table, and entries:

 ```roomsql
 CREATE DATABASE IF NOT EXISTS connect;